Seed Agent

 Multi-Cycle

-structured practiceOnce a pattern is understood, the job is elevated.
-The agent writes a dedicated plan file, breaks the work into chunks, and runs multiple smaller OPEVC cycles — refining the plan between each one.
+structured practiceFor repeatable, structured work — often once a pattern is understood.
+The agent writes a dedicated plan file, breaks the work into chunks, and runs multiple smaller OPEVC cycles against it.
+The plan persists and gets smarter with every run.
 The job becomes repeatable.

 What Ships in the Seed